Panzerschrek/U-00DC-Sprache/source/docs/en/type_templates.rst

 In examples above short form of type templates is used.
 But there is also a full form of type templates.
-This form contains signature params of the template, which are specified after the name of the template struct or class.
+This form contains signature parameters of the template, which are specified after the name of the template struct or class.
 It's possible to specify complex type names - arrays, tuples, functions and other templates.
 Default signature arguments are also possible.